Integralist/gist-archiver/docs/go-backend.md

 - **Markdown Generation**: Creates a composite Markdown file for each gist, combining all of its file contents with metadata.
 - **HTML Conversion**: Converts the generated Markdown into static HTML pages, including syntax highlighting for code blocks via `gomarkdown`.
 - **Index File Creation**: Generates `index.md` and `index.html` to list all archived gists, sorted by date.
-- **Search Index Generation**: Creates a JSON file containing the data needed for the client-side search.
-This index is consumed by Lunr.js on the frontend.
+- **Search Index Generation**: Creates a JSON data structure containing the data needed for the client-side search.
+This data is embedded directly into index.html to be consumed by Lunr.js on the frontend.

 ______________________________________________________________________